The five signs of skin cancer made simple.

 The above guide should be taken as a general guide.
 Skin cancers may develop and not exactly fit into any of these five signs of skin cancer.

-It’s been 20 yrs. since I’ve been free from stage 3 squamous cell carcinoma.
+Since 1990 I’ve been free from stage 4 squamous cell carcinoma.
 I had never heard of the five signs of skin cancer at that time, and the truth is that even if I was aware of these signs, I would not have recognized my case as skin cancer.

 I had a very small lump appear spontaneously, on my neck.
 It was round, slightly elevated (at first) and it was my normal skin color.